best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 - solve the problem - do not get distracted and make sure you have a clear outcome in mind that you are trying to reach with a given piece of code
 - try not to 'reinvent the wheel' - use available packages when they solve the problem, they will most likely be better documented and won't need extra maintenance
 - split your code into understandable parts - consider how to lay out your [code into self-contained parts](modular)
-- solve the problem without over-engineering
+- solve the problem without over-engineering - if it is understandable and works, refrain from over-complicating it to make it 5% faster...

 It is worth picking up and expanding on that later point around over-engineering.
 If your project has potential to be reused as a third party library by someone else or in cases where you have time and resource to add more features to your project